Skip to content ↓

 Intent

+At Frimley, teaching and learning in DT aims is to improve children’s engagement, creativity and enjoyment of DT and to provide them with opportunities to develop and extend their skills.
+All children will have the opportunity to express their individual ideas, thoughts and interests through a variety of mediums, equipment and resources.
 Children will become more confident artists and creators understanding that there is no ‘wrong’ result/outcome and develop resilience to improving their outcomes.
 They will learn more about different techniques and skills and have opportunities to practice these to become more confident inventors and creators of their own works of art and projects.
-Where possible activities will include child-choice and be child-led to develop creativity and independence further.
+Where possible, activities will include child-choice and be child-led to develop creativity and independence further.

 Implementation

-Lessons are taught in blocks by the class or PPA teachers.
-Planning will follow a small step approach to mastery.
-Children will be influenced through enrichment, after school clubs and assemblies to provide further opportunity for creativity and child-led approaches.
-Lessons will be exciting and creative where children can explore their ideas through different mediums, equipment and resources in a supportive style of small-step learning to build confidence and more positive outcomes.
+• Lessons will be exciting and creative where children can explore their ideas through different mediums, equipment and resources in a supportive style of small-step learning to build confidence and more positive outcomes.

 Impact